1

 Granville Island hums with a bustling public market where vendors sell fresh salmon, warm bread, and handmade jewelry.
 It’s a foodie haven for “Vancouver attractions,” with stalls packed with local treats like maple syrup candies, ideal for tasting the city’s flavors.

 Beyond the market, street performers strum guitars, and artisans craft pottery in cozy studios.
-You can sip craft beer at a brewery or wander the waterfront with views of downtown, making it a lively stop for anyone exploring “Vancouver travel guide 2025.”
+You can sip craft beer at a brewery or wander the waterfront with views of downtown, making it a lively stop for everyone.

 More Vancouver activities